adambraimbridge/annotations-rw-neo4j/README.md

     "@examplePutBody.json"

 NB: Although provenances are supplied is a list, we don't expect to get more than one provenance: we will take the scores from that one and apply them to the MENTIONS relationship that we are creating for that annotation.

-If there is no provenance, we'll still create a MENTIONS relationship, it just won't have score, agent and time properties.
+If there is no provenance, or the provenance is incomplete (e.g. no agent role) we'll still create a MENTIONS relationship, it just won't have score, agent and time properties.

 ### GET
 /content/{annotatedContentId}/annotations